blockades/mmt-guides/bitcoin-beginner.md

 Good news is, all you you need is an excellent password manager and it can remember all these long passwords.
 We will make this safe by setting up on one single single "Master Password" which you need to know to get into the password manager.

-If you've got questions as you go, check the FAQ at the bottom of this section
+_Check the FAQ at the bottom of this section if you have more questions_

 **What you need for this section**:
 - Read over the steps before you start